strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 ```bash
 docker build . -t <kafka-image-name>
 ```
-For the Cruise Control metric reporter to be activated at runtime, its package name must be listed in the `metrics.reporters` field of the Kafka config.
-For a Strimzi Kafka cluster, one can do this by creating a Kafka custom resource which references the new Kafka 'image' built above and the 'com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter' package name in the 'metrics.reporters' field using the following `kafka.yaml` file:
+For the Cruise Control metric reporter to be activated at runtime, its class name must be listed in the 'metrics.reporters' field of the Kafka config.
+For a Strimzi Kafka cluster, one can do this by creating a Kafka custom resource which references the new Kafka 'image' built above and the 'com.linkedin.kafka.cruisecontrol.metricsreporter.CruiseControlMetricsReporter' class name in the 'metrics.reporters' field using the following 'kafka.yaml' file:
 ```yaml
 apiVersion: kafka.strimzi.io/v0alpha1
 kind: Kafka